 Information from the record of conviction should not be used to add in elements that are not part of the offense.
-Thus the BIA held that a defendant convicted of an assault offense that had no element of use of a firearm was not deportable under the firearms ground, even though he plead guilty to an indictment that alleged he assaulted the victim with a gun.11
+Thus the BIA held that a defendant convicted of an assault offense that had no element of use of a firearm was not deportable under the firearms ground, even though he plead guilty to an indictment that alleged he assaulted the victim with a gun.12 However, some courts outside the Ninth Circuit have decided otherwise, especially by considering the age of a victim of a sexual crime, even where age was not an element of the offense.
+In general, criminal defense counsel should keep the record of conviction as empty of potentially damaging information as is possible.